Denhonator/KHPCSpeedrunTools/README.md

 ## How to use

 Before you get started you may want to familiarize yourself with some terminology found [here](GLOSSARY.md).
+If there is word or short hand use that is still unclear please reach out so it can be add!

 Download files from the repository in one of the following ways:
 - Click the green Code button and download the repository as zip